In many cases, we can easily find the derivative when a function is explicitly defined, such as

 $$y=2x^2+6x+7$$

-But sometimes, and are mixed together in one equation, for example:
+But sometimes, y and x are mixed together in one equation, for example:

 $$x^2+y^2=9$$ or $$y^2+y = 3x^4-8x$$